Ivorforce/Monoteny/README.md

 There are two exceptions: First, when two NDArrays collide, they are broadcast to each other appropriately.
 Second, with the `@[]` syntax, an object can be referred as an NDArray.

-### Shape Safety
+### Shape Safety and Generics

 TenLang aims to guarantee shape, lookup and generally array operations safety.

 There is a reasonable reason no other language has yet attempted this: Shape resolving can be as hard as executing the program itself.
 It seems impossible to devise a system that could possibly cover every use-case.
 Without one, the language quickly falls apart.

-Luckily, by now we know how to solve complex problems in a readable and approachable way.
+Luckily, we know how to solve hard problems in a readable and approachable way.
 It's coding.

-TenLang takes these lessons to heart: Types are resolved with user code at compile time.
+TenLang takes this to heart: Generic types are resolved with user code at compile time.
 The code itself follows TenLang syntax, so it is unnecessary to learn a separate complicated language.
 I hope this truly covers all (computable) use-cases.

 All functions can be imported at compile-time using a `compiletime import`.
 These imports cannot be circular.

 ### Collections Combinations

 In many languages, several independent types of collections exist, e.g. arrays, named tuples (-> 3d points, 2D size) and dictionaries.
-While some implement 'Collection' interfaces to support some number of functions, often algorithms end up being implemented many times.
+While 'Collection' interfaces support some number of functions, often algorithms end up being implemented many times.

 In actuality, the only way the aforementioned collections differ is indexing: Arrays use consecutive ints, named tuples use compile-time strings, dictionaries use unconsecutive hashables.

-TenLang interprets this as an opportunity for abstraction: By allowing NDArray dimensions arbitrary indexing, one can cover all these use-cases in the same NDArray, and possibly more!
+TenLang interprets this as an opportunity for abstraction: By allowing NDArray dimensions arbitrary indexing, one can cover all these use-cases in the same NDArray.

 ## Roadmap